GamesCreed

 LEGO games have significantly improved since their first appearances and LEGO Bricktales is no exception to that either.

 LEGO has been in our lives for so long now.
 Not only the physical building blocks but also their licensed tie-in games have been part of our fond memories.
-Had LEGO Bricktales been out earlier, I am sure that it would also have a little part in our childhood, and this is largely because the game resembles so much of the make-believe worlds we used to have as children.
+Had LEGO Bricktales been out earlier, I am sure that it would also have had a little part in our childhood, and this is largely because the game resembles so much of the make-believe worlds we used to have as children.

 Let us ask you this: Have you ever listened to the games of children as an adult?
 Underneath all the babbling and the incoherent lore of the make-believe storytelling, there is something greater.
 There is the innocence, first of all.
 That is obvious, duh.
 But there is something else, something that invites you in.
 Something that makes you want to be a part of a simpler existence.

 This is what original LEGO games are supposed to feel like, and it is precisely what LEGO Bricktales feels like.
 Your mission is to help your mad scientist grandpa as he aims to power up the theme park before it gets shut down.
-As you do that, you cross various worlds and their characteristic biomes like forests and pirate ships.
+As you do that, you cross various worlds and their characteristic biomes, like forests and pirate ships.

 LEGO Bricktales, PC, Review, Gameplay, Screenshots, GamesCreed

 As you progress into the game, you encounter puzzles that you need to solve by using LEGO building blocks.
-These puzzles get more complicated as the game goes on- Sometimes, you have to build something as simple as a bridge or a staircase, while other times, you are supposed to build whole colons to support a building.
+These puzzles get more complicated as the game goes on.
+Sometimes, you have to build something as simple as a bridge or a staircase, while other times, you are supposed to build whole colonies to support a building.
 Sounds easy enough, right?
 The catch is that you have to solve the puzzles with a limited number and shape of bricks.

 It gets tricky sometimes!
 But once you get the structure done, you get to have an unlimited supply of additional LEGO parts with which you can personalize it.
 It is fun and feels somewhat rewarding.
 Furthermore, the structures that you build become a part of the game’s world!
 How cool is that?